LEARN

 What Is Crypto Arbitrage?
 Types, Risks & How It Works in 2026

-Crypto arbitrage means buying a cryptocurrency on one exchange at a lower price and simultaneously selling it on another exchange at a higher price, capturing the difference as profit.
-This practice exploits structural price inefficiencies across fragmented crypto markets where each exchange operates independently with its own supply, demand, and liquidity pools.
+Crypto arbitrage is a strategy based on buying a cryptocurrency on one exchange at a lower price and simultaneously selling it on another at a higher price, where the difference between the two prices forms the gross position spread.
+This practice exploits structural price differences across fragmented crypto markets where each exchange operates independently with its own supply, demand, and liquidity pools.
+Informational content only; not investment advice and not a promise of returns.

 Unlike traditional stock markets that are centralized and synchronized, cryptocurrency markets are fragmented across hundreds of exchanges worldwide.
 Each exchange has its own order book, user base, and liquidity pool, meaning the same asset can trade at different prices on different platforms at the same moment.
 These price gaps, or spreads, create arbitrage opportunities.